Kris-Shibu/Kris-Shibu/README.md

 # Chat Room in Python
-  Chat room in python using the socket library
+  Chat room in python using the socket library.
   You can find the project  [here](https://github.com/Kris-Shibu/Chat-room)